Cameron8325/Meet/README.md

 Then I should see a chart displaying the number of upcoming events in each city.
 ```

-## Serverless Integration
+## Serverless Functionality

-The Meet app utilizes serverless technology, powered by AWS Lambda, to handle backend tasks efficiently.
-This approach ensures seamless scalability based on user demand, cost-effectiveness by paying only for actual usage, simplified development without server management hassles, and real-time data updates for a responsive user experience.
+The Meet app employs serverless functions, utilizing AWS Lambda, for critical backend processes.
+Specifically, serverless functions handle data fetching from the Google Calendar API and execute authorization tasks.
+By offloading these functions to a serverless architecture, the app ensures efficient scalability, eliminates backend maintenance concerns, and takes advantage of cost-effective computing.

+### Key Serverless Functions:

+1. **Data Fetching:** AWS Lambda functions will fetch data from the Google Calendar API, ensuring real-time and up-to-date information for users.

+2. **Authorization Server:** Instead of a traditional backend, serverless functions handle OAuth2 authentication flow, providing a secure and reliable authorization process.

+This serverless approach aligns with the app's goals of seamless scalability, reduced maintenance overhead, and cost-effectiveness, allowing the development team to focus on delivering a high-quality user experience.